shawng00din/road-to-agi/README.md

    - The script is designed to minimize API calls
    - It tracks content hashes to avoid regenerating unchanged audio
    - Each API call uses OpenAI's text-to-speech service which has associated costs
+   - Most users will load pre-generated static files, not calling the API

 ## Credits